codedstructure/editfile/readme.rst

     $ ln -s editfile blog
     $ ln -s editfile todo

-A tab-completion expander thing is also provided as **editfile-complete.sh**, which needs sourcing in an appropriate place in the shells where it is to be used.
+A tab-completion expander script is also provided as **editfile-complete.sh**, which needs sourcing in an appropriate place in the shells where it is to be used.
+This provides expansion of second level items under each

 *Ben Bass 2012 @codedstructure*